ivos/discovering-reqs/README.md

 'Actually not,' disagrees Alice, 'there's an Excel file with all our products and when there's a change, I get it from Carol at the purchasing.
 So I was hoping we could upload this file so that I don't have to type the products in, right?'

-'I see, sure, that's the right idea, we don't want to introduce unnecessary typos in, say, the price, do we.
+'I see, sure, that's the right idea, we don't want to introduce unnecessary typos in, say, the price.
 So instead, there will be a screen to upload the Excel file of...
 Wait a sec, did you just called them products instead of goods?'

 'Yeah, why not, it's the same thing.'